aws-samples/rancher-on-aws-workshop/content/10-introduction/13-documentation/index.en.md

 # Workshop Documentation

-Please use the links below to view the official documentation for each of the products featured in this workshop.
-In order to maintain and sustain this workshop, we avoided hosting our own documentation for each product.
+Please use the links below to view the official documentation for each of the products and services featured in this workshop.

 ## For the  Rancher Products:
 * Rancher Kubernetes Engine 2 (RKE2) - [view documentation](https://docs.rke2.io)
 * Rancher Multi Cluster Manager (MCM) - [view documentation](https://ranchermanager.docs.rancher.com)
 * Rancher Longhorn (Storage) - [view documentation](https://docs.longhorn.io)
 * Rancher Neuvector (Security) - [view documentation](https://open-docs.neuvector.com)

+For any questions or to get in touch with Rancher, please contact us via email at natsec@rancherfederal.com!

 ## For the Amazon AWS Products:
 * Amazon Cloud Formation (CF)- [view documentation](https://docs.aws.amazon.com/cloudformation)